-What Types of Incontinence are Experienced During and After Pregnancy?
+What Types of Incontinence Are Experienced During and After Pregnancy?

 There are several types of incontinence experienced during and after pregnancy:

 - Stress Incontinence – Stress incontinence in pregnancy, the most common during pregnancy, is the loss of urine owing to increased physical pressure on the bladder.
-The bladder sphincter, a muscular valve which controls the flow of urine is stressed owing to pressure on the bladder by the uterus during pregnancy.
+The bladder sphincter, a muscular valve that controls the flow of urine is stressed owing to pressure on the bladder by the uterus during pregnancy.
 Urine leaks out of the bladder when additional pressure is exerted especially when a woman coughs, sneezes or laughs.

 - Urgency Incontinence – Women with an overactive bladder also have urinary incontinence during pregnancy.
 Their bladders have uncontrollable spasms which affect the urethra preventing it from controlling urine due to strong contractions.
 This kind of incontinence can be experienced after childbirth as the pelvic muscles weaken owing to an episiotomy or long labour.

-- Mixed Incontinence – Urgency incontinence along with stress
+- Mixed Incontinence – Urgency incontinence along with stress.

-What are the Causes of Pregnancy Incontinence?
+What Are the Causes of Pregnancy Incontinence?

-Weight is a major contributor to stress related incontinence.
+Weight is a major contributor to stress-related incontinence.
 By the third trimester, the uterus is resting on the bladder and its supporting ligaments causing them and the surrounding muscles to stretch.
 Any physical movement puts extra pressure on the bladder causing stress incontinence.

 Pregnancy more often than not is characterized by constipation which puts a strain on the pelvic floor causing incontinence.

-4. Medical history
+4. Medical History

 Women who suffer from diabetes, multiple sclerosis, or have had a stroke in the past could also suffer from incontinence.